 Browse through our FAQs to find out how the new accounting standards could affect you.

-The small company regime can be applied by entities that qualify as small under the Companies Act ('the Act'), (see Q3), and the micro-entity regime may be applied by companies that are eligible to adopt it (see Q4).
+The new standards do not affect the requirement for listed entities to apply EU-adopted IFRS in their consolidated accounts and other entities, except charities, can still choose to apply EU-adopted IFRS if they want to.The small company regime can be applied by entities that qualify as small under the Companies Act (see Q3), and the micro-entity regime may be applied by companies that are eligible to adopt it (see Q4).

 If you are a member of a group, your choice may be restricted by the ‘consistency rule’ (see Q2).

-To comply with the Act, a parent company and each of its subsidiaries must apply one of two available frameworks (the ‘consistency rule’).
+To comply with the Companies Act, a parent company and each of its subsidiaries must apply one of two available frameworks (the ‘consistency rule’).
 Entities within your group could apply a mixture of FRS 102, FRS 101 and (where applicable) FRS 105 or the FRSSE (see Q3 & Q4) as these all fall within the same framework (known as 'Companies Act Accounts').

 Alternatively, all entities within your group could apply EU-adopted IFRS, which is the second framework (known as 'IAS Accounts').